remip48/AISanalyze/paper.md

 ---
-title: 'AISanalyze: an R-package to correct, interpolate and extract AIS data'
+title: 'AISanalyze: an R-package to correct, interpolate, and extract AIS data'
 tags:
   - R
   - AIS data